CPK Insurance

 • Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions listed for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so flooring contractors often need documentation ready for landlords or property managers.
+• Most commercial leases in North Carolina require proof of general liability coverage, so flooring contractors often need documentation ready for landlords or property managers.

 • The North Carolina Department of Insurance regulates coverage placement and policy review, so quote comparisons should confirm policy forms and endorsements match the work being performed.